CORONA CHAOS AND THE CORONA DECAL OBJECT

 >> place the mouse on the image to stop the animation <<

 Max angle limit – limits the projection angle of the decal.
-90deg means that the Corona Decal texture appears only on the front faces of the target objects, while the texture is also visible on the back faces when the angle Max angle limit= 180deg.
+90deg means that the Corona Decal texture appears only on the front faces of the target objects, while the texture is also visible on the back faces by setting it to 180deg.
 With 1deg (minimum value), the decal is visible only on the faces parallel to the Corona Decal gizmo.

 Let’s continue from the last settings in Fig. 10.
 To better display the effect of the Max angle limit parameter, disable the Base color texture of the barrels. ( Fig. 11).